tmeasday/meteor-presence/README.md

 ```

 Of course presence will call your function reactively, so everyone will know as soon as things change.

+### Changing intervals

+You can use `Meteor.settings.public.presenceInterval` to control how many ms there are between sending up each presence.

+`Meteor.settings.presenceTimeout` controls how long it takes for a user to "disappear".

 ## Contributing